skills/connect-the-dots/README.md

 An important part of version control is the ability to look into the past.
 By using `git blame`, and finding the story behind a commit, we're able to do more than _blame_ people for code.
 We're able to see the story around why a commit was made.
 What is the associated pull request?
 Who approved the pull request?
 What tests were run on that commit before it was merged?

 The obvious reason to find things in history is to know about the history.
-With issues and pull requests, we see a more complete story about about the history, not just just the bare minimum.
+With issues and pull requests, we see a more complete story about the history, not just just the bare minimum.

 ### What's `git blame`?